Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has 5 parameters, no output schema, and no annotations, the description is incomplete.
-It does not explain the format of the analysis result, how to use the 'perspectives' parameter effectively, or what 'depth' levels mean.
-The agent would lack key context for proper invocation.
+Given the tool has 5 parameters and no output schema, the description is incomplete.
+It does not explain what the analysis includes, how parameters interact, or what the output format is.
+More detail is needed for effective use.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.